lyragordon/Spaceworks2/README.md

 # Spaceworks2
-A GUI Python program for a SES407 project.
+A GUI Python program for a spring 2022 SES407 project.